-Matthew’s writing career began at Hallmark Cards, where he devised greeting card verses and jokes.
+Matthew’s writing career began at Hallmark UK, where he devised greeting card verses and jokes.
 After studying film production at The University of Wales, and making several short films, he gained his first TV commission in 2002.
-Since 2007 he has been a regular contributor to BBC One’s Doctors.
-He has written 47 episodes to date, including serial-only and standalone dramas.
+Since 2012, he has been a core writer for BBC One’s popular and award-winning drama series Doctors.
+He has written 50 episodes to date.
 He has an MA in Screenwriting from The London College of Communication, and has taught scriptwriting at Bucks New University.

 Nick Turner Management Ltd

 50 episodes of the BBC One drama series 'Doctors'.

 'Stiletto' - an award-winning short film funded by Waltham Forest Arts Council's Alfred Hitchcock Production scheme.

 Opening scene from Doctors: The Bingo Conspiracy (TX date: 09/09/2015)